-This research aimed to conduct a comprehensive analysis of the short-run and long-run relationships between Khartoum Customs Department (DEP) and several key variables, including Khartoum International Airport Station (A), Suba Dry port (S), Warehouses Station (W), and Grey free Zone (G), based on the Auto Regressive Distribution Lag (ARDL) model approach.
-The objective was to provide valuable insights into the factors influencing Khartoum Customs Department and inform policy and decision-making in the fields of international trade and customs management.
+This research aimed to analyze the short-run and long-run relationships between Khartoum Customs Department (DEP) and Khartoum International Airport Station (A), Suba Dry port (S), Warehouses Station (W) and Grey free Zone (G) based on the Auto Regressive Distribution Lag or ARDL model approach.

-To begin the analysis, the variables were first tested for unit roots using the Augmented Dickey-Fuller test.
-The results confirmed the stationarity of the variables after first differencing, which was a crucial step in applying the ARDL approach.
-The lag order was selected based on the Schwarz Criterion, which minimized the Schwartz Information Criterion (SIC) value.
-The selected ARDL (3, 4, 4, 4, 4) model was then estimated and analyzed in detail.
+The variables were first tested for unit roots using the Augmented Dickey-Fuller test to confirm stationarity after first differencing before applying the ARDL approach.
+The lag order was selected based on the Schwarz Criterion which minimized the SIC value.
+The selected ARDL (3, 4, 4, 4, 4) model was estimated and analyzed in detail.